Gurobi/gurobi-optimods/docs/source/adding.rst

 parameters ``verbose`` and ``logfile`` are also handled by the decorator and will be included automatically in the API documentation.

-If your Mod needs to produce any output, use the in-built python logging call ``logger.info``.
+If your Mod needs to produce any output, use the built-in python logging call ``logger.info``.

 You should also include your Mod in the :doc:`api` by adding appropriate